Mali is home to more than 12 million people, the vast majority of whom rely on subsistence farming to survive.

 In 2010, Mali was one of several countries to be affected by severe food shortages in the Sahel region of west Africa.
 Two years later, poor rains and inadequate harvests made the situation harder still, with millions of Malians left seriously short of food.

 Unrest: though long considered one of the most stable countries in the region, Mali experienced political unrest in March 2012 when a military coup overthrew President Toure’s regime.
-Power was subsequently handed over to an interim civilian government ahead of new elections.
+Power was subsequently handed over to an interim civilian government.

 Conflict: fighting broke out in northern Mali in early 2012, when rebels from the Tuareg ethnic group were joined by Islamist military groups and mercenaries returning home after fighting for the Gaddafi regime in Libya.
 The rebels took advantage of the confusion caused by the coup to seize much of the north of the country.